Nathaniel Oyet

 Nathaniel Oyet Peri is a South Sudanese politician.
 He is the deputy leader of the Sudan People's Liberation Movement-in-Opposition, and has been deputy speaker of the National Legislative Assembly since 2021.

 Appointment

 Nathaniel Oyet was appointed as the first deputy speaker of the 550-member parliament after the dissolution of the parliament in the 2018 peace deal in May.

 Nathaniel Oyet was also appointed by the deputy chairman of the SPLM-IO, known as South Sudan's People`s Liberation Movement-In Opposition, by Dr.Riek Machar in South Sudan.
-Nathaniel Oyet is a member of the opposition on the side of the SPLM-IO that was created in 2013 from the Government side, SPLM-IG.
+Nathaniel Oyet is a member of the opposition on the side of the SPLM-IO that was created in 2013 from the ruling party SPLM.